fraserwat/social-media-conspiracy-user-prediction/01-extreme-climate-events/README.md

 - [ ] Semantic Segmentation
 - [ ] [How to modify Loss functions for highly imbalanced models.](https://ieeexplore.ieee.org/document/9277638)

+## Files

+- `data/download_climatenet.ipynb` - this is almost entirely a fork of the original data extraction notebook.
+Nothing I wasn't too familiar with here so no need to look deeply into it.

 ## Paper Structure

 It's been over a decade since I wrote my undergraduate thesis so might be useful to break down (at least for the first few papers I look at) the basic structure of the papers.
 I'll start very pedantically, but I imagine this will get more light-touch as similar themes crop up.